ARTICLE TABLE OF CONTENTS

 SAPUI5 Shell Control

-The sap.m.Shell control is the root control for an SAPUI5 application.
+The sap.m.Shell control is the root of an SAPUI5 application.

-The Shell control provides some functionalities across an SAPUI5 application such as the option to set a logo.
-Plus, the shell takes care of the visual adaption of the application.
+Shell provides some functionality for SAPUI5 applications, such as setting a logo.
+It also does the visual adaptation of the application.

-For example, through the Shell, it is possible to limit the width of the content of an application—so-called letterboxing.
-The appWidthLimited property of the Shell is by default turned on and set to 1280px.
+For instance, the Shell lets you limit the width of the content of an application—a feature called letterboxing.
+The shell’s appWidthLimited property is enabled by default and set to 1280px.

-The letterbox width limitation affects only the desktop view of an application.
-Because the purpose of the limitation is to preserve the original aspect ratio of the application for larger screens and therefore, prevents that the content does not become distorted or stretched when adapting to larger screens.
+The letterbox width limitation affects only desktop views of an application.
+Because the purpose of this limitation is to preserve the original aspect ratio of the application for larger screens and therefore, doesn’t cause the content to become distorted or stretched when adjusting for larger screens.

-However, the Shell control is NOT mandatory for an application.
+However, the Shell control isn’t mandatory for an application.

 SAPUI5 App Control

-- Each does basic modifications to the HTML page which make it more suitable for mobile apps.
+- Each tweak the HTML in a way that makes it suitable for mobile apps.

-- Each inherits from sap.m.NavContainer and thus provides an application with navigation capabilities like navigation between pages and full-screen controls.
+- Each inherits from sap.m.NavContainer to provide navigation capabilities like navigation between pages and full-screen controls.

-Furthermore, the App and SplitApp controls offer to set a background across an application with the backgroundImage property.
+Furthermore, the App and SplitApp controls allow setting a background image for an entire application with the backgroundImage property.

-The App control is not necessary to make an SAPUI5 application work, but it is supposed to be in any application because of the two stated reasons above.
+The App control is not necessary for an SAPUI5 application to run, but it’s expected to be present in any application for the reasons stated above.

-You are supposed to have only one App or SplitApp control for one SAPUI5 application.
+There is only one App or SplitApp control per SAPUI5 application.